tomoyoshki/SWIM-DDLC/README.md

 - Ruipeng Han (ruipeng2@illinois.edu)
 - Tomoyoshi Kimura (tkimura4@illinois.edu)

-For this project, we implemented a variant of roubin-robin schduling algorithm to enable fair allocation of tasks for inferencing multiple machine larning models across distirbuted nodes.
+For this project, we implemented a variant of the round-robin scheduling algorithm to enable fair allocation of tasks for inferencing multiple machine learning models across distributed nodes.

 ## Project structure